 Behavioral, Psychological, Emotional And Physical Symptoms Of Alcoholism

-- An inability to control drinking
+- An inability to control or stop drinking

 - Drinking to relieve stress